ResearchObject/ro-crate/docs/1.1-DRAFT/provenance.md

 To describe an export from a Digital Library or repository system, RO-Crate uses the _Portland Common Data Model_ ([PCDM]).

-A [Contextual Entity](contextual-entities.md) from a repository, representing an abstract entity such as a person, or a work, or a place SHOULD have a`@type` of [RepositoryObject](https://pcdm.org/2016/04/18/models#Object), in addition to any other types.
+A [Contextual Entity](contextual-entities.md) from a repository, representing an abstract entity such as a person, or a work, or a place SHOULD have a`@type` of [RepositoryObject], in addition to any other types.

-Objects MAY be grouped together in [RepositoryCollection](https://pcdm.org/2016/04/18/models#Collection)s with [hasMember] pointing to the the [RepositoryObject](https://pcdm.org/2016/04/18/models#Object).
+Objects MAY be grouped together in [RepositoryCollection]s with [hasMember] pointing to the the [RepositoryObject].
 The aliases `RepositoryObject` and `RepositoryCollection` were chosen to avoid collision between the PCDM terms <del>Collection</del> and <del>Object</del> with other vocabularies.

 ```warning
 PCDM specifies that files should have only technical metadata, not descriptive metadata, which is _not_ a restriction in RO-Crate.
 If the RO-Crate is to be imported into a strict PCDM repository, modeling of object/file relationships will be necessary.
 ```

-For example, this data is exported from an [Omeka](https://omeka.org) repository:
+For example, this data is exported from an [Omeka] repository:

 ```json